mwrnd/PCIe_x8_Breakout/README.md

 ![R1 Connects PRSNT1 to PRSNT2_x8](img/PCIe_X8_Breakout-Cut_PRSNT1-PRSNT2_x8_Connection.jpg)

-Then wire jumpers can be used to connect `PRSNT1` to any of the `PRSNT2`.
+Wire jumpers can then be used to connect `PRSNT1` to any of the `PRSNT2`.

 ![PRSNT1 and PRSNT2 Jumpers](img/PCIe_X8_Breakout_Back.jpg)